Southwest Airlines continues canceling flights as New Year holiday approaches – KION546

 US government ‘concerned’ by cancellations

-The United State Department of Transportation (USDOT) issued a statement on Monday’s massive flight cancellations by Southwest Airlines, saying the agency is “concerned”.
+The US Department of Transportation issued a statement on Monday’s massive flight cancellations by Southwest Airlines, saying the agency is “concerned.”

 “USDOT is concerned by Southwest’s unacceptable rate of cancellations and delays and reports of lack of prompt customer service.
 The Department will examine whether cancellations were controllable and if Southwest is complying with its customer service plan,” the agency tweeted.

-Meanwhile, in a call with CNN on Monday, the president of the Southwest Airlines Pilots Association, Captain Casey Murray, said the problems Southwest is experiencing have been brewing for a long time.
+Speaking to CNN on Tuesday, the vice president of the Southwest Airlines Pilots Association, Capt.
+Mike Santoro, said the problems facing Southwest were the worst disruptions he’d experienced in 16 years at the airline.

-“We’ve been having these issues for the past 20 months,” he said.
-“We’ve seen these sorts of meltdowns occur on a much more regular basis and it really just has to do with outdated processes and outdated IT.”
+He described last week’s storm as a catalyst that helped trigger major technical issues.

-When asked about the airline’s processes, he said they haven’t changed since the 1990s.
-“It’s phones, it’s computers, it’s processing power, it’s the programs used to connect us to airplanes — that’s where the problem lies, and it’s systemic throughout the whole airline.”
+“What went wrong is that our IT infrastructure for scheduling software is vastly outdated,” he said.
+“It can’t handle the number of pilots, flight attendants that we have in the system, with our complex route network.

 In other developments

-— Greyhound, the largest provider of intercity bus service, issued a service alert on Monday afternoon stating many of its scheduled services in the upper northeast will be canceled or disrupted until further notice due to winter weather.
+• Greyhound, the largest provider of intercity bus service, issued a service alert on Tuesday morning stating many of its scheduled services in the upper northeast continued to be disrupted until further notice due to winter weather.
 Affected cities include Buffalo, Cleveland and Syracuse.

 The-CNN-Wire